Install OpenOffice Khmer Spell Checker on Debian

 I need to install Tomcat 6 for a school assignment.
 I thought the installation process was easy as counting 123, but it turned out to be a few hours long of head scratching.
 Well, the first start is to setup a few environment variables as required by Tomcat: CATALINA_BASE=/home/kenno/bin/apache-tomcat-6.0.13 CATALINA_HOME=/home/kenno/bin/apache-tomcat-6.0.13 export CATALINA_HOME; export CATALINA_BASE# JAVA_HOME and Path to java, javac JAVA_HOME=/usr/lib/j2sdk1.6-sun/bin export JAVA_HOME; export PATH=${JAVA_HOME}/bin:${PATH}:.
 It can be stored in a setEnv.sh file, and run with source setEnv.sh to load those variables. ...

-How many times do you find yourself using arrow keys to scroll to the beginning or the end of line of the command line in bash terminal?
-Do you use backspace to delete every character of what you type to clear the command line?
-Well, if you answer “yes” to any of the two questions, continue reading.
-I, myself, have been doing this a lot because I couldn’t remember the shortcut keys to do those tasks.
-So, I decided to write them here as a reference that could be referred to in the future.
-You can easily find the same or even thorough information on the web. ...
+How many times do you find yourself using the arrow keys to move to the beginning or end of the command line in a bash terminal?
+Do you use backspace to delete every single character to clear what you’ve typed?
+If you answered “yes” to either of these questions, continue reading.
+I have been doing this a lot myself because I couldn’t remember the shortcut keys for these tasks.
+So, I decided to write them here for future reference.
+While you can easily find more thorough information on the web, here are some useful shortcuts. ...

 If you’ve been using Gaim in the past, you probably know that it is no longer available now.
 The name of the program has been permanently changed to Pidgin.
 Even though Pidgin has been released for awhile, I’ve been still running Gaim Beta 2 until tonight.
 Well, not that I don’t want to install Pidgin, I just didn’t know how to do it.
 I tried to search for Pidgin openSUSE binary package in Google in the past for a few times without any success. ...